Da Nang to Hoi An – Experience beauty and a feast

 Shopping and tailors in Hoi An

-As well as couture and handicrafts, Hoi An is the home of shops selling lovely Vietnamese lanterns.
+As well as couture and handicrafts Hoi An is the home to shops selling lovely Vietnamese lanterns.
 These are particularly pretty at night.
-The great news is that they do fold down, which allowed me to smuggle three into my suitcase.
+The great news is that they do fold down which allowed me to smuggle three into my suitcase.
 Whilst I have not yet found the perfect place to display them in my home, I just couldn’t bring myself to leave the city without a few as souvenirs.

 Having shopped until I could no longer bear my family’s complaining, we had dinner overlooking the river and watched the sun set.
 We were very lucky to get a table as we had not booked in advance.
-So I would highly recommend you do your research beforehand and reserve a table, especially if you are a large group.
-We ended the evening lighting candles and sending them off in paper boats down the river, if was a tad touristy, but none the less magical all the same.
+So I would highly recommend you do your research beforehand and reserve a table especially if you are a large group.
+We ended the evening lighting candles and sending them off in paper boats down the river, it was a tad touristy, but nonetheless magical all the same.

-If you only have a limited amount of time, in this Unesco heritage site, then you may want to hop in one of the many trishaws that are giving visitors a whistle stop tour of Hoi An’s top sights.
-However, if you have more time to play with you could tag on a trip to the Imperial City of Hue, to marvel at the temples, tombs and the Purple Forbidden City or visit Marble Mountain which can be found enroute to Da Nang.
-More here in our article about Hoi An.
+If you only have a limited amount of time, in this Unesco heritage site, then you may want to hop in on one of the many trishaws that are giving visitors a whistle stop tour of Hoi An’s top sights.
+However, if you have more time to play with you could tag on a trip to the Imperial City of Hue, to marvel at the temples, tombs and the Purple Forbidden City or visit Marble Mountain which can be found en route to Da Nang.

 We stayed in the Lasenta Boutique Hotel.
 It was a little way away from all the action, but worth it for the memorable views of the rice fields from the roof top infinity pool.
 They also provided a shuttle bus into the heart of the city and had bicycles available for people that are feeling more energetic.